PV Fleet Performance Data Initiative

 In the first phase of the project, NREL would like to hear from interested organizations to assess their data and ability to participate.
 Once participants have been selected and agreements put in place, full data collection and analysis will begin.

-In addition to the confidential analysis each participant will receive, the collected data will give the broader community an aggregate benchmark for the performance of the solar fleet in the United States.
+In exchange for contributing data to the project, participants receive a confidential, customized performance analysis performed by NREL using RdTools, a software tool for the analysis of photovoltaic time-series data.
+Data are protected by confidentiality agreements and anonymized for public sharing.
+This analysis will give the broader community an aggregate benchmark for the performance of the solar fleet in the United States.

 Read more about the PV Fleet Performance Data Initiative on the DOE website.

 PV Fleet Data Initiative, DuraMAT Data Hub (2022)